Plastic, plastic, everywhere. It's around the food we buy, the UPS delivery you receive and super sadly, it's in the food we eat.

 Bulk buy things like grains, pasta, sugar and cleaning supplies and store it in more usable Kilner jars or recycled jam jars.
 If storage is an issue, get together with some friends and put an order in together – it’ll probably work out cheaper too.

 Think about things like loo roll

 ‘Who gives a crap’, is a Camping Tents company that you can order boxes of loo roll from, with absolutely no plastic wrapping.
 They also donate 50% of their profits to help build toilets for those in need.
 Give a crap and get involved.

 Pack lunch different

 If your daily lunch is full of plastic wrappers, sandwich bags and crisp bags, have a think about how you’re wrapping up your food for the day.
+And you know the best camping tents are very necessary.
 Use reusable waxed clothes or containers to store food and leftovers, buy or make bigger portions of treats so they can be chopped and stored in reusable containers and don’t forget fruit often comes in a handy natural wrapping of its own.

 Return reusable containers

 If you shop at farmers markets or get your eggs from a local farmer, return the containers once you’re done and they can be used over and over again.